LOVER COME BACK

 It's odd trying to figure out exactly why Lover seems so much uglier in its misogyny, though, when surely it's kind of hard to top Pillow Talk on that count.
 (For does Pillow Talk not literally conclude with a sex-driven kidnapping?)
 But I daresay it has something to do with the fact that Pillow Talk's combat between the sexes was petty and personal, rather than professional, and it smoothed out the rougher patches with a genuine sense of growing affection (and contrition).
 Meanwhile, Lover involves a man destroying a woman's career on purpose, and then (not to give too much away, for it does implicate the film's full-on-nonsense climax) destroying her whole Goddamn life, albeit (in his defense) somewhat more accidentally.
 Pillow Talk certainly played with the concept of removing a woman's choice in its denouement, but Pillow Talk also turned right around and gave it back; Lover, on the other hand, appears to actually revel in its assumption that it's removed the barest possibility of choice for Carol.
 And it really is quite upsetting and awful.

 But if we're being totally real here, the biggest reason Lover feels so much more tyrannical in what is, let's admit, its more-or-less equal indulgence in sexy patriarchy, is that it simply isn't remotely as well-made.
 Pillow Talk gets away with its transgressions mainly because it flings them at your face and runs away, clipping along at an incredible pace, always with a wink, a nod, a smile, and a gag; Lover drags through most every scene, never quite cognizant that the first rule of good farce, especially offensive farce, is to always stay a moving target.
-It's where the changing of the guard is most keenly felt, from Gordon to Mann in the director's chair, and from Milton Carruth to Marjorie Fowler in the editor's suite, and both seem fine with stretching things out as much as they can, in the misguided belief that, in comedy, more is always more.
+It's where the changing of the guard is most keenly felt, from Gordon to Mann in the director's chair, and from Milton Carruth to Marjorie Fowler in the editor's suite, and while both were capable of better, both seem fine here with stretching things out as much as they can, in the misguided belief that, in comedy, more is always more.

 And so, as the narrative twists into its third act, Lover is content to let the scene where our "virginal" Dr. Tyler confesses his inadequacies—in service of Jerry's dastardly ruse—linger on and on and on, and even that classic Rock Hudson line, "Be gentle!", or Carol's admittedly pretty-funny reversal of the situation, cannot totally save it.
 It afflicts the whole film, though, and just about every shot goes on at least a few seconds too long for maximum comedic impact.
 (Hell, I'm not even completely sure that Pillow Talk gets Hudson and Day together any quicker than Lover does—I'm only sure that it feels that way.)
 The fact that Lover was already less-funny on the page means that even though you're not laughing too rarely, you're laughing at least a little hollowly, and, sometimes—far too often—you're laughing sourly, because something usually comes along to dampen the movie's sense of fun.

-It is not, all in all, terrible—though it's a dramatic fall from Pillow Talk, and that's enough to damn it in my heart, even if it had risen to a level of basic acceptability—but it does have some compensations, like its early satire of advertising's exploitative relationship with society, and (above everything) its rock-solid leading triumvirate.
+It is not, all in all, terrible—though it's a dramatic fall from Pillow Talk, and that's enough to damn it in my heart, even if it had risen to a level of basic acceptability—but it does have some compensations, like its satire of advertising's exploitative relationship with society, and (above everything) its rock-solid leading triumvirate.
 I said their chemistry remained intact, and it does; without Day and Hudson in the center of it, this same movie would doubtless come off as an outright document of sex crime.
 In the middle, for about forty minutes, the movie even works—albeit by retrenching into Pillow Talk's core dynamic—and once again Day finds herself charmed by Hudson's performance of a good man, stuffed inside his performance as a cad.

 I know, a picture's worth at least thousand words.